DevMountain/node-auth-afternoon/README.md

 * Program the login method to send a POST request to '/auth/login'.
 Send an object with username and password from state.
     * Destructure username and password from state.
     * In the .then of the axios request, set username and password on state to empty strings, using setState.
-    * Also in the .then, invoke this.props.updateUser passing in username and isAdmin, so that we can update the user object on App.js.
+    * Also in the .then, invoke this.props.updateUser passing in an object with properties username and isAdmin, so that we can update the user object on App.js.
     * Make sure to bind this method in the constructor.

 * Program the register method to send a POST request to '/auth/register', with an object with username, password and isAdmin values from state.
     * Destructure username, password, and isAdmin from state.
     * In the .then of the axios request, set username and password on state to empty strings, using setState.
-    * Also in the .then, invoke this.props.updateUser passing in username and isAdmin, so that we can update the user object on App.js.
+    * Also in the .then, invoke this.props.updateUser passing in and object with properties username and isAdmin, so that we can update the user object on App.js.
     * Bind this method in the constructor

 * Program the logout method to send a GET request to '/auth/logout'.